tonimelisma/mail/ARCHITECTURE.md

 ### **2.7.
 Dependency Injection (Hilt)**

 Hilt is used for managing dependencies throughout the application.
+For scenarios requiring dynamic selection of provider-specific implementations (e.g., choosing between `GmailApiHelper` and `GraphApiHelper` for `MailApiService`), a factory pattern (e.g., `MailApiServiceFactory` injected into workers like `SingleMessageSyncWorker`) is employed to centralize this logic and keep dependent classes cleaner and more focused.

 ### **2.8.
 Asynchronous Operations & Sync Strategy**